Bfgeshka/awesome-c/README.md

 * [KDevelop][125] - KDE IDE. [``GPL-2.0-only``][GPL-2.0-only]

 #### Microsoft Windows Environment ####
-Technologies designed to bring Windows into the 21st century with respect to support for C.

 * [Cygwin][365] - Designed to emulate a POSIX-compatible environment extensively under Windows.
 [Various licenses, all open source][366].
 * [MinGW-w64][367] - Minimalist environment for C development on Windows with